General Dynamics F-16 Fighting Falcon variants: F-16AM/BM Block 15 MLU

 The development of new software and hardware modifications continues under the MLU program.
 The M3 software tape was installed in parallel with the Falcon STAR structural upgrade to bring the F-16AM/BM up to the standards of the USAF's Common Configuration Implementation Program (CCIP).
 A total of 296 M3 kits (72 for Belgium, 59 for Denmark, 57 for Norway, and 108 for the Netherlands) were ordered for delivery from 2002 to 2007; installation is anticipated to be completed in 2010.
-A M4 tape has also been developed that adds the ability to use additional weapons and the Pantera targeting pod; Norway began conducting flying combat operations in Afghanistan with these upgraded aircraft in 2008.
-An M5 tape is in development that will enable employment of a wider array of the latest smart weapons, and the first aircraft upgraded with it are due to be delivered in 2009.
+An M4 tape has also been developed that adds the ability to use additional weapons and the Pantera targeting pod; Norway began conducting flying combat operations in Afghanistan with these upgraded aircraft in 2008.
+An M5 tape enabled employment of a wider array of the latest smart weapons, and was first installed in 2009.
 In 2015 tape M7 was implemented.

-Pakistan upgraded its F-16 Block 15s to Block 20 MLU status with help of TAI.
+Pakistan finished upgrading 41 F-16 Block 15s to Block 15 MLU in 2014 with help of Turkish Aerospace Industries, after signing a contract in 2009.

+Within the Peace Carpathian program, the F-16 aircraft purchased by the Romanian Air Force from Portugal were modernized to the MLU 5.2R standard starting c.
+2016.
+This version includes many features that offer capabilities similar to the Block 50/52 variants.
+Among the key elements of the upgrade process are: the PW F100-PW-220E engine; standard F-16 C/D Block 50/52 cockpit, compatible with night vision systems; two multifunction displays; modular mission computer; modernized fire control radar; hybrid navigation system; advanced IFF system; electronic warfare management system and Link 16 data transmission system.
+In addition, the package also included the integration of other devices such as the Sniper Advanced Targeting Pod as well as the JHMCS helmet for the use with the AIM-120C-7 AMRAAM, AIM-9M and AIM-9X Sidewinder missiles.

+Plans to further upgrade Romanian F-16s to the M.6.5.2 configuration were approved by the US in 2020.